opencontrol/example-pipelines/output/CM-6.md

 ## CM-6 a
 - DevOps and Security Engineers maintain the baseline configuration for VPC, EBS and AMIs.
-Best practices, FISMA compliant AMIs, and hardened cloud formation templates are utilized as there are no benchmarks available.
+Best practices, FISMA compliant AMIs are utilized as there are no benchmarks available.
-- The organization uses FISMA compliant and hardened AMIs within its AWS infrastructure